FidhaVS/FidhaVS/README.md

 ## Hi there!
 I'm Fidha V S
 ###  Computer Science Student |  AI & ML Enthusiast |  Tech Community Member
 Welcome to my GitHub profile!
-I'm a passionate Computer Science undergraduate at SCMS School of Engineering and Technology, currently diving deep into AI, Machine Learning, and full-stack development.
+I'm a passionate Computer Science undergraduate at SCMS School of Engineering and Technology with hands-on experience in Machine Learning and Web Development through AI- powered projects and scalable web applications.
 ###  About Me
  Currently working on: AI/ML projects and web development solutions